 2.02 The EC chair or an appropriate designee will solicit items for the agenda of each meeting and prepare a formal agenda for each meeting.

-2.03 Ten institutional representatives must be in attendance at a meeting to constitute a quorum for voting purposes.
+2.03 Official representatives or their proxies from at least half of the member institutions must be in attendance at a meeting to constitute a quorum for voting purposes.

-2.04 Each institution shall have only one vote to cast, either by the official representative or a proxy designated by the official representative, on matters that must be decided by voting.
+2.04 Each member institution shall have only one vote to cast, either by the official representative or a proxy designated by the official representative, on matters that must be decided by voting.

-2.05 Each program shall have only one vote to cast.

 2.06 A majority of voting members present at a meeting is required to pass a motion; in the case of a tie vote, a motion is defeated.